Asbestos use at Devonport Dockyard was extensive – and its harmful effects are still being felt today

 “This level of secondary exposure is always very hard-hitting.
 This year I dealt with a case where the wife of a Devonport Dockyard worker died after being diagnosed with mesothelioma.
 It was traced back to secondary exposure from her husband’s clothing in the Seventies when, of course, he would have had no idea of the risk he was putting her in.”

 Since the ban in 1999, organisations have changed their working practices and have strict guidelines to adhere to in regards to the safety equipment that should be provided to their employees.
 The next few years are expected to see an ongoing rise in cases, however after this numbers will, over time, greatly reduce.

 What to do if you or a family member has suffered from asbestos exposure

 If you have suffered from exposure, then you need to seek medical help as soon as possible.
 Detailed descriptions of symptoms and effects of asbestos exposure can be found on the British Lung Foundation’s website.

 Once you have a diagnosis, you may be able to make a claim for asbestos exposure.
 To do this you must file the claim within three years from the date of diagnosis, or when you were made aware of the link between your symptoms and exposure to asbestos.

 If you are claiming on behalf of a deceased family member, this time can be extended as the claim must be filed within three years of the date of death.

-Damages can be substantial in these claims to cover the pain and suffering, as well as any financial losses or expenses incurred by the sufferer or their family.
-Funding can also be obtained to help provide care and home adaptations, such as stair lifts and walk in showers.
+Damages can be substantial in asbestos claims to cover the pain and suffering, as well as any financial losses or expenses incurred by the sufferer or their family.
+Funding can also be obtained to help provide care and home adaptations, such as stair lifts and walk-in showers.

 Additional complications can ensue if the company no longer exists; the insurer is difficult to track down; or if it is difficult to determine where the source of exposure came from.